 Director's Choice Award

-*Awards have no cash value.
+*Award categories subject to change and awards have no cash value.

 The following terms and rules govern all film submissions to the 2020 Tallahassee Film Festival (“TFF” or the “Festival”).

 1. Films must have been completed after January 1, 2019.
 TFF reserves the right to select submitted films completed outside of the above mentioned time frame, but those films will be ineligible to compete for an award.
 Selected films must be available for screening during the Tallahassee Film Festival, April 15-19, 2020.

 2. All films must be in English or have English subtitles at the time submitted.

 3. If a password changes or link changes after submitting, you must email the Festival at firstname.lastname@example.org immediately with that change so we may update your record.
 If the Festival is not notified of the change and the link is found to be inactive or the password to be incorrect, the submission may be deemed ineligible.

 4. Films that have been submitted to TFF in previous years are eligible to be resubmitted, provided they are eligible according to all of TFF’s current rules.

 5. Films with US distribution (obtained prior to being selected for TFF screening) or films produced, financed or initiated by a major film studio or television network are ineligible for competition, but may be considered for a special screening.